 I know, Yikes!
 The first couple of days are typically miserable (for kids and parents).
-But after that, they will figure out things to do – reading being one of those things!
+But after that, they will figure out things to do – reading is one of those things!
 In our house we’ve been doing this for so many years now, it’s not even questioned of whether or not we’ll be doing it.
-But, typically we have some sort of negotiations regarding reading/TV/computer-time.
+But, typically we have some sort of negotiations regarding reading/TV/computer time.
 One year the agreement was 1 minute of reading = 1 minute of TV time.
-They had to plan if here was a show they really wanted to see.
+They had to plan if there was a show they really wanted to see.
 Another year I let them watch 1 movie per week and no TV at all.
 Figure out what will work for your house.

-Spend some time at the library or a book store
+Spend some time at the library or a bookstore

 Get some excitement going by looking through all the wonderful options out there.
 Does your child like fiction or non-fiction?
 Fantasy, Adventure, Realistic Fiction?
 Short chapter books or longer books?
 Spending some time around the books will help you both answer these questions.
-When we go to the book store, my kids are encouraged to put anything that looks interesting in the cart.
+When we go to the bookstore, my kids are encouraged to put anything that looks interesting in the cart.
 When we’ve scoured the whole store, we go through all the books and figure out which ones fit in our budget and look the most interesting.
-The one’s that don’t fit in the budget, but still look interesting usually go on a list to look up at the library.
+The ones that don’t fit in the budget, but still look interesting usually go on a list to look up at the library.

 Read through the first book with them

 If your child is a reluctant reader, this is a great way to get the ball rolling, so to speak.
 And, it’s fun to read together!

 Ask them about the book.
 Show that you are interested in what they are doing (reading) and about their book!
 What are the characters up to?
 What do you think will happen next?
 Why do you think they did that?

 Read in a tent, or at a park.
 Make a chart of all they’ve read so far.
 Or, enjoy an ice cream cone together when they’ve finished a book!